SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Browser paints with initial response from server
 - Client fetches/executes JavaScript bundle
 - Client-side JavaScript adds interactivity
-- Current status: Solid
+- Current status: **Solid** 👍

 <!--
 - TITLE
 - Similar to server-side rendering, there is a server running that renders HTML
 - This response is available to the browser on initial load
 - Shortly after, the client fetches and executes the JavaScript bundle...
   - That takes the markup that was initially rendered on the server...
-- And "hydrates" it with interactivity
+  - And "hydrates" it for interactivity -- sets up event listeners
 - In React, this involves calling `hydrate` or `hydrateRoot` on the client...
   - To create a virtual DOM tree on a DOM node that was rendered on the server
   - (Hopefully those trees match, otherwise client-side React with re-render)